 Take photos at the scene of the accident and of your injuries.
 However, don’t post them on social media.
 A photo of you looking too happy after an accident could diminish your claim.
 Insurance companies and defense attorneys will argue that you seem “too happy”, therefore your injuries or the effect of the accident cannot be as severe as you claim.
 Save any photos on your phone and make sure it is backed up, so you have them in case you need them in court.

 Keep an Eye on Other People’s Accounts:

-Insurance companies and defense attorneys will check the accounts of your friends and family as well.
-Make sure no one is tagging you in any other posts, writing about your accident, or about your potential case.
+Insurance companies and defense attorneys will also check your friends’ and family’s accounts.
+Make sure no one is tagging you in any other posts, writing about your accident or about your potential case.